codepath/android_guides/Configuring-a-Parse-Server.md

 4. Deploy the Heroku app.
 The app should be hosted at `https://<app name>.herokuapp.com`.

 If you ever need to change these values later, you can go to (`https://dashboard.heroku.com/apps/<app name>/settings`).
+Check out [this guide](https://devcenter.heroku.com/articles/deploying-a-parse-server-to-heroku) for a more detailed set of steps for deploying Parse to Heroku.

 #### Signing up with Amazon